The Leaky Cauldron (website): Charitable initiatives

 The Leaky Cauldron regularly raises funds to aid world literacy, an initiative begun in 2002 with the auction of a card, handwritten by Rowling, with 93 words regarding the plot of the upcoming fifth Harry Potter book.
 Leaky gathered funds from its readers to place a collective bid, but when their bid was unsuccessful, the money raised was donated to the charity benefiting from the auction.
-Leaky now holds a charity drive every holiday season and has raised more than $30,000 in donations to date.
+Subsequently, Leaky held a charity drive for several holiday seasons and raised more than $30,000 in donations to date.

 The Leaky Cauldron also participated in the fundraiser "Helping Haiti Heal", which was organized by the Harry Potter Alliance.
 This fundraiser had the goal of raising money for Haiti after the earthquake that struck in January 2010.
 In the end, Helping Haiti Heal raised $123,000.
 This money was used to charter five planes to Haiti, nicknamed "Harry", "Hermione", "Ron", "DFTBA" and "Dumbledore", and carried up to 100,000 pounds of critical, life-saving supplies for thousands of Haitians.